How Do Web Hosting Companies Make Money?

 Hosting companies make money by purchasing space on a server and renting the space.
 Some companies own their servers and data centers.

-Keep reading and I’ll share what you should look for in a Webhosting company and what you should avoid.
+Keep reading, and I’ll share what you should look for in a Webhosting company and what you should avoid.

-Plus, I’ll share what is the difference between shared hosting, reseller hosting, virtual private servers, and dedicated servers.
+Plus, I’ll share what the difference is between shared hosting, reseller hosting, virtual private servers, and dedicated servers.

 Oh, and I’ll share how you can make money reselling hosting.